FOR IMMEDIATE RELEASE

 • In Fairfield County and the Greater Danbury area, organizations including Fairfield County's Community Foundation, Greater Bridgeport Primary Care Action Group, Stamford Hospital, Greenwich Hospital, Western Connecticut Health Network, Newtown-Sandy Hook Community Foundation, United Way of Coastal Fairfield County, United Way of Western Connecticut, Norwalk Health Department, City of Stamford, and the City of Danbury are funders.

-• In the Greater New Haven and Naugatuck Valley areas, funders include The Community Foundation for Greater New Haven, Connecticut Community Foundation, Valley Community Foundation, Yale New Haven Hospital, Griffin Hospital, Waterbury Hospital, Saint Mary’s Hospital, Carolyn Foundation, City of New Haven, City of Waterbury, Town of Wallingford Health Department, United Way of Greater New Haven, United Way of Greater Waterbury, Milford Health Department, Gaylord Specialty Healthcare, and others.
+• In the Greater New Haven and Naugatuck Valley areas, funders include The Community Foundation for Greater New Haven, Connecticut Community Foundation, Valley Community Foundation, Yale New Haven Hospital, Griffin Hospital, Waterbury Hospital, Saint Mary’s Hospital, Carolyn Foundation, City of New Haven, City of Waterbury, Town of Wallingford Health Department, United Way of Greater New Haven, United Way of Greater Waterbury, Milford Health Department, Gaylord Specialty Healthcare, Greater New Haven Green Fund, and others.

 • In Greater Hartford and New Britain, the program has drawn support from the Hartford Foundation for Public Giving, Saint Francis Hospital and Medical Center, Hartford HealthCare, Johnson Memorial Medical Center, City of Hartford, Central Connecticut Health District, Trinity College Center for Urban and Global Studies, Capitol Region Council of Governments, Hospital for Special Care, and others.